christophgil/bash_builtin_SQL_DB/README.md

 typically used to access SQL database.
 For each DB access, the respective  program is started and a new connection to the database is established and  closed afterwards.
 The standard output is captured and processed.

-Here we provide bash-builtins for Sqlite3 and Postgres that can do the same with less overhead.
+Here we provide bash-builtins for SQLite and Postgres that can do the same with less overhead.
 Simple queries will be orders of magnitudes  faster.

 Please send a request-for-feature if you need a Bash builin for other database systems like Mysql.